GDPR Articles 13 and 14

 GDPR Preamble (39) GDPR Categories of Personal Data, and Preamble (75)

 The risks to you if your personal data is stolen (breached) from our ultra-secure servers: The risks associated with sharing the Personally Identifiable Information (PII) that we hold about you (in the unlikely event that your personal data were stolen from our ultra-secure servers) are listed below.
 Note that the probabilities stated are generalised; you should always consider your own circumstances in relation to the risks stated, as there are always circumstances that would put your personal risk outside the ones generalised below.
-Also, consider whether the Personally Identifiable Information we store about you is already freely available on the internet, for instance on business social media such as your LinkedIn pages, and hence whether the breach of this personal data from Tillr Technology has added any personal risk to you.
+Also, consider whether the Personally Identifiable Information we store about you is already freely available on the internet, for instance on business social media such as your LinkedIn pages, and hence whether the breach of this personal data from Telamon Software has added any personal risk to you.

 Illegal direct marketing.
 Probability: High.